Travel expert and two-time Emmy Award-winning TV host Samantha Brown shares her tips.

 The Department of Transportation has passed new consumer protection rules.
 Airline passengers are now entitled to automatic refunds when flights are canceled or significantly delayed.
 Airlines will have to refund customers the full ticket prices, including airline-imposed fees, as well as government taxes and fees in cash, not vouchers or miles.
 A significant change to a flight now includes a three-hour or longer delay for domestic flights, and at least a six-hour delay on international flights.
 If an airline changes a flight’s departure or arrival airport, or adds a connection, that also counts.
 This is phenomenal news, especially for the infrequent flier who may not know their rights.

-How can one travel in a carry-on even if they’re going to a cold or snowy destination this season?
+How can one travel with just a carry-on even if they’re going to a cold or snowy destination this season?

 Wear your heaviest, bulkiest gear on the plane.
 Your big comfy sweater?
 Wear it.
 Those chunky winter boots?
 Put them on, even for security.
 Big ski jacket?
-You guessed it: wear it.
+You guessed it: Wear it.
 That saves a lot of room in your small carry-on.
-I also always travel with a Merino wool long sleeve top and long johns for a base layer.
+I also always travel with a Merino wool long-sleeved top and long johns for a base layer.
 They take up very little room in your luggage and make just about any outfit winterized.

 What do you always pack in your carry-on that makes holiday travel more seamless or less stressful?